 Scroll down to the recipe card below for full information on ingredients and amounts.

 - Peaches - Yellow peaches are best suited for this baked peaches recipe for intense and complex flavor compared to white peaches.
-They tend to be sweeter, and the bright color pops.
+They tend to be sweeter, and a bright color pops.

 - Butter - It adds a smooth, velvety, and silky texture to the caramel sauce.